 You weren’t provided with a range of options

 When seeking financial advice, some people are encouraged to purchase a particular annuity without having seen other options first.
-Although it’s perfectly acceptable for your financial adviser to point you in the direction of the best deal for you, they should ultimately give you a selection of annuities to choose from.
-If your adviser fails to do this, they may be guilty of mis-selling.
+Although it’s perfectly acceptable for your financial advisor to point you in the direction of the best deal for you, they should ultimately give you a selection of annuities to choose from.
+If your advisor fails to do this, they may be guilty of mis-selling.

 You weren’t made aware of hidden charges

-If you select a particular annuity only to uncover hidden charges at a later date, you may have fallen victim to financial mis-selling if your adviser failed to notify you of these charges.
+If you select a particular annuity only to uncover hidden charges at a later date, you may have fallen victim to financial mis-selling if your advisor failed to notify you of these charges.

 If you suspect that you’ve been mis-sold an annuity, please get in touch with the team at Pension Justice.